Boys' love fandom: Fujoshi and fudanshi

 Fujoshi (腐女子) is a Japanese term for female fans of manga, anime and novels that feature romantic relationships between men.
 The label encompasses fans of the yaoi genre itself, as well as the related manga, anime and video game properties that have appeared as the market for such works has developed.
-The term "fujoshi" is a homophonous pun on fujoshi (婦女子), a term for respectable women, created by replacing the character fu (婦) meaning married woman, with the character fu (腐) meaning fermented or rotten, indicating that a woman who enjoys fictional gay content is ruined for marriage.
-The name was coined by 2channel in the early 2000s as a derogatory insult, but was later reclaimed as a self-descriptive term.
-"Fujoshi" carried a connotation of being a "fallen woman".
+The term "fujoshi" is a homophonous pun on fujoshi (婦女子), meaning "woman", created by replacing the character fu (婦) for woman, with the character fu (腐) for rotten.
+The name was coined by 2channel in the early 2000s, where it was used in a self-deprecating fashion.
+The term carries a sense of being a "fallen woman".
 An issue of Yureka which examined fujoshi in detail in 2007 contributed to the spread of the term.

 Older fujoshi use various terms to refer to themselves, including as kifujin (貴腐人), a pun on a homophonous word meaning "fine lady", and ochōfujin (汚超腐人), which sounds similar to a phrase meaning "Madame Butterfly", possibly taken from a character nicknamed Ochōfujin (お蝶夫人) in the 1972 manga series Ace o Nerae! by Sumika Yamamoto.

 According to a 2005 issue of Eureka, in recent times fujoshi can refer to female otaku in general, although it cautions that not all yaoi fans are otaku, as there are some more casual readers.
 As fujoshi is the best-known term, it is often used by the Japanese media and by people outside of the otaku subculture to refer to female otaku as a group, regardless of whether they are fans of yaoi or not.
 This usage may be considered offensive by female otaku who are not yaoi fans.

-Men who, like fujoshi, enjoy imagining relationships between characters (especially male ones) in fictional works when that relationship is not part of the author's intent may be called fudanshi (腐男子) or fukei (腐兄), both of which are puns of similar construction to fujoshi.
+In the contrary, men who enjoy the same media as fujoshis are referred to as fudanshi (腐男子) or fukei (腐兄), both of which are puns of similar construction to fujoshi.
 Bara manga author Gengoroh Tagame has said that men may choose a fudanshi label because it is more socially acceptable than coming out as gay.
 However, the sexual orientation of fudanshi is not necessarily gay, as heterosexuals also enjoy reading BL.
-It also exist a lesser known genderneutral version used by nonbinary and x-gendered people, fujin (腐人).
-However people prefer to keep personal matters separated from their fandom selves, which is one of the more plausible reason for its hidden nature.
+There also exists a lesser known gender-neutral version used by nonbinary or x-gender people, fujin (腐人).

 Around 2020, fans began adopting the term "shipper" from English-speaking fandoms for its versatility, as it could be used for fan-preferred pairings of different genders.